Endpoint Agent Views

 Heat Map

 The Heat Map section is located below the timeline range selector.
-It provides a visual representation of internet access performance and all tests conducted for different applications by the specified agent.
+It visually represents internet access performance and all tests conducted for different applications by the specified agent.

-The left-hand side lists all the parameters corresponding to internet access (such as Agent, Gateway, VPN) and tests running for different applications, and the rows adjacent to the tests display the performance for the selected time range.
+The left-hand side lists all the parameters corresponding to internet access (such as Agent, Connection, Gateway, and VPN) and tests running for different applications.
+The rows adjacent to the tests display the performance for the selected time range.

 The Heat map represents the degradation of the test experience in a shade of colors ranging from white (good) to red (worse).
 You can select the desired column or multiple columns (by holding the Shift key) for quicker issue identification and detailed analysis of underlying causes.